 All three platforms offer an FDIC-insured cash management account or an online checking equivalent.
 Being able to bank and invest with the same app can be a valuable convenience.

 Each service requires opening an investment account before launching a banking account.
 Consider an app’s investment features before their banking options to choose the best one.

-The Acorns Spend online checking account is only available with the two highest monthly plans.
+The Acorns Checking account is only available with the two highest monthly plans.
 There are no additional fees and account features include:

 - “Smart Deposit” automated savings rules

 - Up to $250,000 in FDIC Insurance